 This article gathers the most valuable features in Bannerwise that will bring your templates to the next level saving hours of manual work.

 Start with rectangular shapes first

 Display ads come in three shapes, rectangles, skyscrapers and leaderboards.
-You are likely to have multiple each of these shapes in your set, and we recommend to start with the rectangular ones (300x250, 336x280).
+You are likely to have multiple of each of these shapes in your set, and we recommend to start with the rectangular ones (300x250, 336x280).
 This will make it easier for you to translate your concept into skyscraper and leaderboard sizes.

 Give names to your elements

 When building the first size of your template, give your elements names that will help you and your team recognize the elements when the time to replace them comes.
 You can do this by double clicking the specific layer on the stage.

 To build templates, use the most “regular” ratio image.
 Try to not build templates with images that are too square or too rectangle so the chances that all images fit properly is higher.
 Use images that have dimensions similar to 1000x600, not many display ads are wider than 1000 pixels or higher than 600 pixels.
 That will avoid the need of cutting and cropping images to make them compatible with the different shapes of display ads.

 Placeholders need to be more or less the same size as the canvas.
 The bigger the placeholder, the more difficult it can be to replace an image.

 Scale to fit